gocardless/stubby/README.md

 If you try to stub a request that is already stubbed, Stubby will error.
 You should first call `stubby.remove(options)` to remove the stub, and then restub it.

 You should also [consult the Stubby specs](https://github.com/gocardless/stubby/blob/master/spec/stubby.spec.js) for many examples of how to stub requests.

+`respondWith` takes three arguments:

+- `status`: the status code that will be returned
+- `data`: the body that will be returned as JSON
+- `responseOptions`: an optional third argument that can set extra options.
+You can pass in a `headers` object here to set response headers.

 An instance of `Stubby` also has the following methods that can be called: